thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-02-en_raspberrypi_user_guide.md

 3) Intall OS on the micro SD card with the donwloaded image.
 Please refer the below link for more deails about the OS installation.

+   - It can take few minutes to install the Raspbian image to the Micro SD card

    - https://www.raspberrypi.org/documentation/installation/installing-images/

 4) Telnet/SSH Client is required for controlling the Raspberry Pi from your PC.